fire17/ElsaRiddle/README.md

 ### Not Optimal
 ![](images/not_optimal.png)

-Finally, please put Text on this image containing data about the set
+Finally, please put readable Text on this image containing data about the set

-* BoundingPerimeter
+    * Length of BoundingPerimeter
-* Area of missing/unfilled/extra space
+    * Area of missing/unfilled/extra space    -  should be minimal
-* Missing Space % of the Area
+    * TotalArea (recs area + missing spaces)
-* TotalArea (including missing spaces)
+    * Missing Space as % of the Area          -  should be minimal
-* Perimeter to Area Ratio
+    * Perimeter to Area Ratio                 -  should be minimal